Tbrennan6/IcelandicNow/blog/2024-09-25_ten-beginner-mistakes.md

 ## 1. Not inflecting
 The top mistake had to be related to inflection, the bane of every Icelandic learner's experience.

 I mention not inflecting here instead of inflecting incorrectly because not inflecting is more of a true mistake.
-Most of the time, if someone does not inflect their words at all, it's because they don't know that they should; that is a true mistake.
+Most of the time, if someone doesn't inflect their words at all, it's because they don't know they should; that is a genuine mistake.
 If someone inflects incorrectly, it's because they know that they should, but they simply do so incorrectly; this is more akin to a practice error.

-Learners coming from a language with little to no inflection, like English, often do not realize that Icelandic changes nearly all of its words based on the grammatical context that that word is acting in.
+Learners coming from a language with little to no inflection, like English, often do not realize that Icelandic changes nearly all of its words based on the grammatical context in which that word is used.
 As a result, they just use the words they see in one context freely in the next and make sentences like the following:

 <font color="red">
 Example: Ég k**unna** íslensk**a**!